PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints confused smiley
+A script that display the contents of a file